Ukraine says it damaged Russian ship, seeks evacuation of wounded Mariupol fighters

 Moscow said it would halt gas flows to Germany through the main pipeline over Poland, while Kyiv said it would not reopen a pipeline route it shut this week unless it regains control of areas from pro-Russian fighters.
 Prices for gas in Europe surged.

-(Reporting by Reuters bureaus; Writing by Costas Pitas and Lincoln Feast; Editing by Simon Cameron-Moore)
+(Reporting by Reuters bureaus; Writing by Lincoln Feast and Stephen Coates; Editing by Simon Cameron-Moore)

 By Jonathan Landay